PatrickDaG/nix-config/README.md

     2. Don't forget to add necesarry config for filesystems, etc.
 3. Generate ISO image with `nix build --print-out-paths --no-link .#images.<target-system>.live-iso`
     - This might take multiple minutes(~10)
+    - Alternatively boot an official nixos image connect with password
-3. Copy ISO to usb and boot
+3. Copy ISO to usb using dd
+3. After booting copy the installer to the live system using `nix copy --to <target> .#packages.<target-system>.installer-package.<target>`

 ## Deploy